Curcumin: A Powerful Ally for Exercise Performance and Muscle Recovery

 • Typical doses range from 500 to 1000 mg/day of curcumin extract (standardized to 95% curcuminoids).

-• For enhanced effects, look for formulas with black pepper extract (piperine) or liposomal delivery systems for improved absorption.
+• For enhanced effects, look for formulas with black pepper extract (piperine) or liposomal delivery systems for improved bioavailability.

 ✅ Timing